argshub/clion/docs/expressions.md

 <h4>#Expressions</h4>
-<p>Expressions is a valid combination of operator and operands.
-In programming language, you can use any valid operand with supported operators in a expression.
+<p>Expression is a valid combination of operators and operands.
+In a programming language, you can use any valid operands and operators in an expression.
 We usually use variable to refer to a value.</p>
 <code>
 #include&lt;stdio.h&gt;